lukaskeller/modal-sudoku-solver/README.md

 # Sudoku Solver
-Simple Sudoku solver on Modal, using a MILP solver.
-The service accepts a Sudoku puzzle and returns the solved puzzle.
+Simple Sudoku solver on Modal, using mixed-integer programming, exposed as a RESTful service.
+Accepts a Sudoku puzzle and returns the solved puzzle.

 Solves sudoku puzzles in this format (rows first, empty cells as `.`):
 ```